Flight surgeon

-Aviation medicine is essentially a form of occupational medicine and flight surgeons are tasked with the responsibility of maintaining the military's strict medical standards, especially the even stricter standards that apply to those on flying, controlling or jump (airborne) status.
-In the U.S military, flight surgeons are trained to fill general public health and occupational and preventive medicine roles, and are only infrequently "surgeons" in an operating theater sense.
-Flight surgeons are typically rated aviators on flight status (i.e., they log flight hours in military aircraft as a crewmember), but are not required to be rated or licensed pilots, naval flight officers, or navigators/CSOs.
-They may be called upon to provide medical consultation as members of an investigation board into a military or NASA aviation or spaceflight mishap.
-Occasionally, they may serve to provide in-flight care to patients being evacuated via aeromedical evacuation, either fixed wing or rotary wing.
+Aviation medicine is essentially a form of occupational medicine, and flight surgeons are tasked with the responsibility of maintaining medical standards, especially those that apply to those on flying, controlling or airborne status.
+In some jurisdictions, such as the U.S military, flight surgeons are trained to fill general public health and occupational and preventive medicine roles, and only infrequently perform surgery in an operating theater sense.
+Flight surgeons are not required to be rated or licensed pilots.
+They may be called upon to provide medical consultation as members of an investigation board into a military or aviation or spaceflight mishap.
+Occasionally, they may serve to provide in-flight care to patients being evacuated via aeromedical evacuation.

 The civilian equivalent of the flight surgeon is the Aviation Medical Examiner (AME).
-Some civilian AMEs have training similar to that of military flight surgeons, and some are either retired military flight surgeons or actively serving flight surgeons in a military Reserve Component.
+Some civilian AMEs have training similar to that of military flight surgeons, and some are retired military and reservist flight surgeons.

 History

-The roots of aviation medicine extend back to the earliest scientific discoveries of gas laws and the makeup of earth's atmosphere as these factors relate to the human body.
+The roots of aviation medicine extend back to the earliest scientific discoveries of gas laws and the makeup of Earth's atmosphere as these factors relate to the human body.
 As aviation progressed from lighter-than-air balloons to fixed wing controlled flight to spaceflight, the disciplines of medicine and physiology were required to track with each technological advance.
-Physicians and physiologists, such as John Jeffries (1745-1819) and Paul Bert (1833-1886), conducted experiments on humans in flight and documented the body's response to these physiologic stressors.
+Physicians and physiologists, such as John Jeffries (1745–1819) and Paul Bert (1833–1886), conducted experiments on humans in flight and documented the body's response to these physiologic stressors.
 However, it would not be until airplanes were first used in war that the office of the first flight surgeon was established.